austinasing/austinasing/README.md

 ## Hi there 👋

-getting started on consistently using git to manage the codebase for my master's thesis and some side personal projects...
+getting started on consistently using git to version control my master's thesis and some side personal projects...
 previous works are uploaded archives
 <!--
 **austinasing/austinasing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.